Buying Guide

 PETG-CF adds chopped carbon fiber to the base PETG formula, dramatically increasing stiffness and reducing warping.[2]
 It's popular for drone frames, structural brackets, and anything where rigidity matters more than flexibility.
 Requires a hardened nozzle (steel or ruby) since carbon fiber is abrasive.

 Community tip: Don't use a brass nozzle with CF filament - the carbon fiber will wear it out within a few prints.
-A hardened steel nozzle is cheap insurance.
+A hardened steel nozzle is well worth the small upgrade.
 The community recommends Slice Engineering Vanadium or a basic hardened steel nozzle.

 Browse PETG-CF